eqbeats/eqbeats/README.md

 You also need to make sure that you are in the `http` group, as well as the user running the webserver.

+There should be a `tracks` directory and an `art` directory with two subdirectories `art/medium` and `art/thumb` in the directory where eqbeats is installed.
+The user you plan to run as should have write permission to these.

 #### Webserver

 Point your FCGI enabled webserver to the unix socket at `$EQBEATS_DIR/eqbeats.sock`.